tersesystems/echopraxia-spring-boot-example/README.md

   private final Logger<HttpRequestFieldBuilder> debugLogger =
     logger.withCondition(Conditions.debugCondition);

+  // Can also log asynchronously in a different thread if the condition is expensive private final AsyncLogger<HttpRequestFieldBuilder> asyncLogger =
+    AsyncLoggerFactory.getLogger(debugLogger.core(), debugLogger.fieldBuilder());

   @GetMapping("/greeting")
   public Greeting greeting(@RequestParam(value = "name", defaultValue = "World") String name) {
     // Log using a field builder to add a greeting_name field to JSON